 - No possession or use of any weapon or firearm

-- No contact with the victim
+- No contact with the alleged victim

-- Maintain a separate residence from the victim
+- Living separately from the alleged victim

-- No drugs or alcohol
+- No possession or use of drugs or alcohol